WPChill/imageseo-wordpress/readme.txt

 = Minimum Requirements for ImageSeo =
 * WordPress 4.5 or greater
 * PHP version 5.6 or greater

+1. Upload the plugin files to the `/wp-content/plugins/imageseo` directory, or install the plugin through the WordPress plugins screen directly.
+2. Activate the plugin through the 'Plugins' screen in WordPress.

+== Frequently Asked Questions ==

+= What is an alternative text? =
+The alt attribute (alternative text) is used in your HTML code on IMG tags to describe the appearance and function of an image on a page.

+You currently can connect to Mailchimp, Mailjet, SendInBlue or SendGrid

+= Does ImageSEO integrates with other plugins? =

+We are compatible with all plugins using the WordPress media library (WooCommerce, Polylang, Easy Digital Download, ...)

+= Is ImageSEO available in my language? =

+ImageSEO currently supports English and French.
+To help us translate ImageSEO in your language, contact us

 == Changelog ==